Austin Opera culminates its 2014-15 Season with Wolfgang Amadeus Mozart’s critically acclaimed dark comedy, Don Giovanni.

 Don Giovanni will feature the Austin Opera Chorus and the Austin Opera Orchestra.

 Don Giovanni will be sung in Italian with the English translation projected above the stage, in two acts.
-An intermission will occur after Act 1.

 Don Giovanni – Morgan Smith